ToshihitoKon/go-subst/README.md

 # go-subst

-go-subst is a CLI tool that embeds environment variables into text files, similar to envsubst, but with enhanced safety
+`go-subst` is a CLI tool that embeds environment variables into text files, used for similar purposes as `envsubst`, but with enhanced safety.

 ## Features